 At BookEnds, we respond to every query and requested manuscript, as long as it was sent through QueryManager.
 (To query me, you must submit at: queryme.online/tmarchini.)

-As of March 29, 2018, I’ve answered all queries received before January 3, 2018 and my requests go into 2017.
-(I will respond, I promise!)
+As of September 2, 2018, I’ve answered all queries received before August 15th, 2018 and all manuscripts requested before May 2018.
 My query inbox currently looks like this:

 To get a sense of how many queries I receive in a year and how many I request, you can check out My 2017 in queries.